betfair-datascientists/betfair-datascientists.github.io/src/api/How_to_Automate_5.md

 ```

-But I wanted to understand how the code works, but it actually isn't too bad.
 Essentially it takes all the historical markets you have e.g. 1000, and splits it into 8 chunks.
 Then we run our strategy on all 8 chunks simultaniously.
 And this gives serious speed improvements.
 The complete code for all three simulations using multi processing are available at the end of this post.

 Future versions of Flumine are using the new BetfairData library to speed up simulations which once fully implemented should also give some serious speed benefits.

+---

 ## Analysing and optimising our results